wakester25/wakester25.github.io/_posts/2020-9-26-Proteus-Analysis.md

 # Dynamic Analysis:

 The next logical step in analyzing this malware is to perform some basic dynamic analysis.
-This is going to involve executing the malware on a virtual machine to capture network traffic, registry changes, file changes,  ect.processes, We are going to use a single Windows XP machine connected to a Ubuntu machine spoofing common protocols to perform our analysis.
+This is going to involve executing the malware on a virtual machine to capture network traffic, registry changes, file changes, ect.
+We are going to use a single Windows XP machine connected to a Ubuntu machine spoofing common protocols to perform our analysis.
 The first thing that needs to be done before we can perform any sort of dynamic analysis to ensure our environment is set up correctly.
 Here are the following steps I performed before executing the sample:

   * Copy over our executable to the Windows XP VM
   * Turn off share clipboard and drag/drop